vaporyjs/vnsjs/README.md

 ## reverse

-reverse returns a resolver object for the reverse resolution of the specified address, throwing ENS.NameNotFound if the reverse record does not exist in ENS.
+reverse returns a resolver object for the reverse resolution of the specified address, throwing VNS.NameNotFound if the reverse record does not exist in VNS.
-Resolver objects are wrappers around web3 contract objects, with the first argument - always the node ID in an ENS resolver - automatically supplied.
+Resolver objects are wrappers around web3 contract objects, with the first argument - always the node ID in an VNS resolver - automatically supplied.
 So, to call the `addr(node)` function on a standard resolver, you only have to call `addr()`.
 Returned objects are also 'promisified' - they return a Bluebird Promise object instead of taking a callback.